- What is phantom pregnancy in dogs?

 Phantom pregnancies in dogs are very common, with symptoms from mothering behaviour and lactation, to lethargy and vomiting.
 Find out more about signs, causes and possible treatment.

-Read on to discover what the signs are, how a false pregnancy gets diagnosed and when medical treatment is necessary.
+Read on to discover what the signs of phantom dog pregnancy are, how a false pregnancy gets diagnosed and when medical treatment is necessary.

 What is phantom pregnancy in dogs?

-Phantom pregnancy in dogs refers to a condition where a female dog exhibits symptoms of pregnancy, but is not actually pregnant.
-This is also known as false pregnancy or pseudo-pregnancy and can affect any type of female dog, regardless of age or breed.
+Phantom pregnancy in dogs refers to a condition where a female dog exhibits symptoms of pregnancy (like mothering behaviour after heat) but is not actually pregnant.
+This is also known as false pregnancy in dogs or pseudo-pregnancy and can affect any type of female dog, regardless of age or breed.

 You can expect to see many of the same symptoms of an actual pregnancy to manifest in the case of a false pregnancy.
 Although the signs vary between individuals, these are the main physiological and behavioural changes to look out for:

 - Loss of appetite

 When does phantom pregnancy in dogs happen?

 Phantom pregnancies in dogs can happen after heat (i.e., the period where they’re most fertile.)
 However, it does not necessarily happen after every heat and can differ for each dog and their cycle.

 How long does a phantom pregnancy last in dogs?